mofm/nspctl/README.rst

 * Bootstrap **Arch Linux** container
 * Remove hidden VM or container images
 * Remove all VM and container images
-* Runs a new command in a running container (non-interactive shell)
+* Run a new command in a running container (non-interactive shell)

 Installation
 ############